Nalhin/PokemonTeams/README.md

 # Pokemon Teams

-A website that allows users to create and share teams consisting of different Pokemon as well as previewing their interactive 3D models.
+A website that allows users to create teams consisting of different Pokemon as well as previewing their interactive 3D models.

 ## Table of contents